Terms and Conditions

 This website's Terms and Conditions were updated on 19 May 2023.

 Application and confirmation payment

 If your application is accepted, a written offer of a place will be made.
 To accept this offer a confirmation payment is required comprising a non-refundable administration fee of €260 and €1,000 security/disbursements deposit are payable.
 You will also be required to pay €6,000 in advance tuition fees before you apply for your student visa.
 Please note that certain territories are deemed high risk for the issuance of a visa.
 If your territory is considered high risk, you may be required to pay a higher amount in respect of advance fees.
 Details will be set out in the individual payment plan attached to your offer letter.
-Non-payment by the fee deadline may put your place at risk.
+Non-payment by the fee deadline may put your place at risk and we reserve the right not to enrol you if you have failed to make the appropriate payments in accordance with your payment plan.
 You will be required to pay the balance of the first two terms’ fees along with the accommodation fees (if applicable) no later than 28 days prior to your programme start date.